abinit/abinit/doc/tutorial/eph4zpr.md

 There is an important difference with respect to [[eph_task]] -4 that is worth discussing in more detail.
 When computing the imaginary part at the KS energy for transport properties, the EPH code is able to filter both $\kk$- and $\qq$-points so that only the relevant states around the band edge are stored in memory.
 Unfortunately, in the case of full self-energy calculations, this filtering algorithm is not possible and each MPI process needs to read and store all the KS wavefunctions in the IBZ so that one can compute e-ph matrix elements connecting $\kk$ to $\kq$.
-In other words, the wavefunctions in the IBZ are not MPI-distributed and this leads to a significant increase in the memory requirements, especially for dense meshes.
+In other words, the wavefunctions in the IBZ are not MPI-distributed and this leads to a significant increase in the memory requirements, especially for dense meshes and/or large number of bands.
-Fortunately, the code is able to MPI-distribute bands hence the memory required for the orbitals will scale as [[nband]] / **np_band**.
+Fortunately, the code is able to distribute bands among MPI processes hence the memory required for the wavefunctions will scale as [[nband]] / **np_band** where **np_band** is the number of MPI processes in the band level.

 To recap: